Coming Soon 👀 At the beginning of April, you’ll be

 I cannot see how anyone could see a single remnant of politics in this piece……….Pearls Before Swine Politics Police?:

-Gerard Cannie Premium Member 6 months ago
+Gerard Cannie Premium Member about 1 year ago

 This certainly reflects my feelings about the current election cycle.
 All the politicians have great plans to help everyone but me.
 Of course, my taxes will have to go up to pay for it.